NardosAsfawe/Car-Accident-and-Sale-Correlation/README.md

 ![](/ScreenShot20200725at12138PM.png)

-<P1> This diagram shows the total number of car accidents that occured in the state of California and out that how many occured in the city of Los Angeles.</P1>
+<P1> This diagram shows the total number of car accidents that occured in the state of California and how many out of that occured in the city of Los Angeles.</P1>

 ![](/ScreenShot20200725at12218PM.png)